 Methods Used for The Illegal Wildlife Trade

-All criminals in IWT often use shells and front companies to hide payments and launder the revenues of their illegal activities.
-They primarily use shell companies to facilitate the transfer of value among the union members of the criminals, between buyers and sellers, or to hold assets.
-In addition, criminals often use legitimate frontline companies to hide the transfer of value from IWT.
-On the other hand, criminals use the import-export industries to demonstrate the movement of goods and payments across borders legally.
-Some of the vulnerable sectors that criminals use to clear your income are breeding facilities, pet shops, zoos, the decor, and the fashion industry.
+Criminals engage in IWT using a variety of methods to hide payments and launder the revenues of their illegal activities.
+One of the primary methods they use is shell companies.
+These companies are often used to facilitate the transfer of value among the members of the criminal organization, between buyers and sellers, or to hold assets.
+Criminals may also use legitimate front companies to hide the transfer of value from IWT.

 Cooperation in Financial Crimes Related to The Illegal Wildlife Trade